 3 garlic cloves, crushed with 1/2 tsp salt

-2 tbsp Zejd’s extra virgin olive oil, more for drizzling
+2 tbsp Zejd’s extra virgin olive oil and more for drizzling

-Best eaten at room temperature with Zejd’s extra virgin olive oil trickled over them, and a generous helping of thick Greek yoghurt with flat breads to scoop up each mouthful.
+Best eaten at room temperature with a pool of Zejd’s extra virgin olive oil trickled over them, and a helping of thick Greek yoghurt with flat breads to scoop up each mouthful.

 Nada Saleh in New Flavours of the Lebanese Table includes a recipe using the whole pod with meat.
 We’ve done a similar recipe using young broad beans but without meat, and although the colour was less appealing, it was none the less delicious and at least you will benefit from the fibre!